capuccino26/PTPP/README.md

 # Protein To Position Pipeline (PTPP)

+## ABOUT
-> A pipeline developed for the analysis of chromosome position of target protein sequences.
+A pipeline developed for the analysis of chromosome position of target protein sequences.

 > Developed by Pedro Carvalho